 This course introduces the design, use, and application of database management systems.
-Topics include the relational data model, design theory, conceptual data design and modeling, and relational query languages for relational database design.
-Projects will provide practical experience in development and implementation.
-Prerequisite: CSC 117.
-Fall
+Topics include the relational data

 CSC 216.
 Modern Programming Languages

 This course provides students with the opportunity to learn a modern programming language that is not part of the content in another computer science course.
 The language to be taught will depend on the interest of students and the importance of the language in current computer programming endeavors.
 Examples of such languages are Python, game programming, and Ruby.
 Prerequisite: CSC 117.
 (Offered when interest is expressed and departmental resources permit.)